ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 # Extension Lifecycle Framework

 We propose a categorization scheme for Haskell language extensions.
 This scheme is simple, in that there are few categories that are described in terms of the user-relevant aspects.
 The purpose of this proposal is not to classify all extensions - rather, we seek to establish a basis upon which to carry out that work subsequently.
-Example classifications are provided to illustrate the proposed framework, and acceptance of this proposal should not count as acceptance these examples.
+Example classifications are provided to illustrate the proposed framework, and acceptance of this proposal should not count as acceptance of these examples.

 ## 1. Motivation